semgrep/semgrep-docs/docs/semgrep-supply-chain/getting-started.md

 ## Block pull or merge requests

+Semgrep can be used to block pull requests (PRs) or merge requests (MRs) when it matches a blocking finding.
+When one or more findings is blocking, Semgrep returns exit code `1`, and you can use this result to set up additional checks to enforce a block in your CI/CD pipeline, such as not allowing merge of the PR/MR. This action applies to both full scans and [diff-aware scans](/semgrep-code/glossary#diff-aware-scan).

-Semgrep Supply Chain versions **v0.122.0** and earlier automatically blocked pull/merge request scans if it discovered reachable findings in the code, but later versions do not do this.
-You can, however, configure Semgrep Supply Chain to block on scans that detect reachable findings in direct dependencies with high or critical severity.
-Findings only block when there is an upgrade available, to prevent blocking when there is no resolution for the vulnerability.
+Semgrep Supply Chain versions **v0.122.0** and earlier automatically aided in blocking pull/merge requests if it discovered reachable findings in the code, but later versions do not do this.
+You can, however, configure Semgrep Supply Chain to help block scans whenever all of the following conditions are met:

+* It detects reachable findings in direct dependencies
+* The reachable findings are of critical or high severity
+* There is an upgrade available for the affected dependency; this is to prevent blocking when there is no resolution for the vulnerability

+To enable **Scan Blocking**:

 1. Log in to Semgrep AppSec Platform.
 2. Go to **Settings > Deployment** and navigate to the **Supply Chain (SCA)** section.